Meeting the Donation Requirement for Puerto Rico’s Lucrative Act 60 Individual Resident Investor Tax Incentive

 Like in Act 22, Act 60 decree holders also generally have free choice of where their donations go, contingent on a few conditions.
 The first $5,000 is earmarked for a nonprofit listed by Comisión Especial Conjunta de Fondos Legislativos para Impacto Comunitario (CECFL), which updates its list of nonprofit organizations yearly.

 The remaining $5,000 can be donated to any nonprofit organization operating in Puerto Rico that falls under Section 1101.01 of the Puerto Rico Internal Revenue Code.
 While Act 22 decree holders are restricted to Section 1101.01 (a) (2) organizations, Act 60 decree holders can donate to any Section 1101.01 nonprofits, so they have a wider selection.
-However, they must choose carefully—the organization that receives the second $5,000 cannot appear on the CECFL list.

 Despite the annual $10,000 donation requirement, the Act 60 Individual Resident Investor tax benefit can result in significant tax savings for decree holders.
 Many decree holders also fall in love with Puerto Rico upon their move to the island and enjoy their days on the beach under the Puerto Rican sun while reaping the benefits of Puerto Rico’s lucrative tax incentives.